 |Trench Town Culture Yard Museum||(876) 572-4085||1.3 mi.
 Northwest of Central downtown Kingston|

-If you like to explore the historical roots of an unfamiliar place, you might want to visit one or two of these historical sites during your time in Jamaica.
+Enjoy exploring the historical roots of places you visit?
+If that's the case, you might want to visit some of these historical attractions while vacationing in Jamaica.

 St. Peter's Church: Some of the most unique artifacts at St. Peter's Church include a communion plate donated by Sir Henry Morgan and the tomb of Lewis Galdye, which tells us that he was swallowed up in an earth quake, then spit out of the earth into the ocean, where he swam until he was picked up by a boat.

-Take a look at the chart below to see historic sites on Jamaica.
+Check the table below to read more about historic sites on Jamaica.

 |18 Century Iron Bridge||--||0.3 mi.
 East of Central Spanish Town|